August

 2020

-Cote & Foster truly began when Steve decided to attend high school at Greater Lawrence Tech and study carpentry, like Billy and a few of the other guys.
-“Thinking about it back then, I didn’t want to get a job someday sitting in an office.
+Cote & Foster truly began when Steve decided to attend high school at Greater Lawrence Tech and study carpentry, like Billy and few other guys.
+“Thinking about it back then, I didn’t want to job someday sitting in office.
 I always liked working with my hands,” Steve says.
 “Being good friends and being able to work so well together,” Billy always says, “it seemed natural to try to do this.”

 After graduation, they went on to major in civil engineering at Northern Essex Community College.
-Classes were Monday, Wednesday, Friday, and we took jobs on Tuesdays and Thursdays building decks, porches, and mantels, among others.
-It’s really cool to think that where we are today, those kind of jobs are considered small in comparison to others we’ve completed since then.
+Classes were Monday, Wednesday, Friday, and took jobs on Tuesdays and Thursdays building decks, porches and mantels, among others.
+It really cool to think that today, those kind of jobs are considered small in comparison to completed since then.

-The guys started out with humble headquarters in an old car, a makeshift office in Steve’s mother’s (Lorraine) basement and Bill’s mother (Barbara) answering phones for them.
-The check from their first “real” job went directly back into the business, towards the purchase of more tools.
+The guys started out with humble headquarters in old car, makeshift office in Steve’s mother’s (Lorraine) basement and Bill’s mother (Barbara) answering phones for them.
+The check from “real” job went directly back in business, towards the purchase of more tools.

 We all like to think of the crew as the Cote & Foster “family.”
 Bill or Steve, or both of them personally visit each initial consultation to introduce themselves to potential clients and follow through scheduling, execution, and completion of the project.
 We believe (and have been told by our clients) that this personal touch and consideration for the clients by the owners of the company is something that sets us apart from others.